 NB The rights of tenants and landlords using an assured shorthold tenancy agreement has changed over time and as political parties and governments adjust their policies to try and address the current housing shortage in the UK through changes in the law, everything is in flux.

 Access our selection of exclusive, high-yielding, off-market property deals and a personal consultant to guide you through your options.

 Is there a Difference Between 'Letting' and 'Renting'?

-There is a difference between letting and renting but arguably, in terms of the real-life consequences of using the wrong term, it’s not that important.
+There is a difference between let and rent but arguably, in terms of the real-life consequences of using the wrong term, it's not that important.

 In the correct vernacular, a tenant 'rents' a property whereas a landlord 'lets' their property to a tenant.
 A landlord shouldn't really describe what they were doing as renting, rather than letting - but such distinctions aren't important to most people, where what's meant is easily understood.

 A further term you're likely to hear when talking about tenancy, is the word, lease.
 A lease, or leasing, tends to refer to a longer period of time from what we would normally talk about with renting.

 So, a lease is a form of renting but renting generally means over the short-term whereas a lease is over a much longer-term.

 A lease would, therefore, more commonly apply with regard to commercial arrangements which would be covered by a Lease Deed rather than a Rental Agreement, bearing in mind that the distinction is blurry - a lease is a type of rental agreement.